 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-If you want to save energy at the beginning, you can drive from the city center with the Nordkettenbahn to the Seegrube valley station.
+If you want to save energy at the beginning, you can take the Nordkettenbahn from the city center to the Seegrube valley station.

 On the Mutterer Drei-Almen-Runde the parent, Raitiser (not managed) and Kreither Alm are connected on a beautiful round trip with a magnificent view of Innsbruck.
 You start at the base station of the Muttereralmbahn directly at the Bikepark Innsbruck (bikepark-innsbruck.com).
 Technically easy on wide forest roads requires the steady increase to Muttereralm (1,608 meters) some conditional endurance.
 A relaxed panoramic trail takes you first to the Raitiser Alm (1,553 meters) and via the Kreither Alm (1,492 meters) back into the valley in the direction of Stockerhof (1,156 meters).Via the beautiful Telfer meadows, Kreith and Raitis you will get back to Mutters.
 The mountain pastures score with regional delicacies.
 Top is also the beautiful view of the Wipp and Stubai Valley and the Patscherkofel.Tip: The tour will be suitable for families if you use the Muttereralmbahn as a climbing aid.
 On the other hand, if you drive the tour in the other direction, you can also use the single trail as a downhill ride to Mutters - provided you have the necessary driving skills.

-The tour with its altitude of around 1,700 meters is considered one of the great challenges starting in Innsbruck City.
+The tour with around 1,700 vertical meters is considered one of the great challenges starting in Innsbruck-Stadt.

 This tour takes you through the beautiful Brunntal up to the New Magdeburger Hütte.
 Far away from the classic routes you can enjoy the untouched nature of the Alpenpark Karwendel.The driveway is quite long, at least 1110 meters in altitude it is necessary to overcome.
 Nevertheless, it offers great enjoyment potential.
 You could, for example, take a short detour into the Ehnbachklamm - the short hiking trail through the wild and romantic gorge is a real highlight.
 Further up the snack station Brunntal invites you for another break.
 Maybe you would like to combine your bike tour with a short hike the next day?
 The New Magdeburger Hütte offers not only accommodation, but is also a good starting point for the ascent of Solstein.You can enjoy the descent back to Zirl on the other side of the Brunntal.